|The College Principal:||The Revd Canon Dr Joseph Cassidy|

 In addition to regular business meetings each term, the SCR sponsor a small number of purely social events throughout the year.
 These range from guest nights and wine-tastings to dances and film-nights.

 SCR members are asked to give College at least one week's advance warning of their intention to attend these extra social events by ringing the Admin Support Office on 334 3337.

 The Rector or Principal presides (when present) at High Table; otherwise the Vice-Principal, Chaplain, Bursar or SCR President will preside in their stead.
 (If none of these is present, then a College Fellow will preside, either by common agreement or by order of seniority.)
 Presiding is not onerous, though the one presiding needs to interact with whoever is presiding over JCR and MCR tables and with the kitchen staff to ensure the smooth running of the evening.
-Presiding is not an onerous task and it should not magnify the formal aspect of the laid-back 'informal-formality' of the evening.
+Presiding should not interfere with the laid-back 'informal-formality' of the evening.